Kerala State Financial Enterprises: KSFE & Chitty

-Regular Chitty : In regular chits one person can bid per month.
+In regular chits one person can bid per month.
 The maximum auction discount is 30 percent.
 For example, in a chit of 1 lakh, up to Rs.
 30,000 will be reduced.
 The auction discount received at the time of calling the chit will be shared with the other members of the chit.
 Chitti will have members with equal tenure.
 If it is a 50-month chit, there will be 50 people in the chit.